webdevelopers-eu/z-template/README.md

-**In just 15 minutes, you'll be able to effortlessly turn your JSON or any other data into visually appealing HTML pages.** This essential tool is a must-have for any developer looking to streamline their data presentation process.
+**In just 15 minutes, you'll be able to effortlessly turn your JSON or any other data into into organized and structured HTML pages.** This essential tool is a must-have for any developer looking to streamline their data presentation process.

 # Z Template